 Jeffrey Cole, Founder and Director

-Jeffrey Cole has been at the forefront of media and communication technology issues in the United States and internationally for more than three decades.
-Cole serves as an adviser to governments and many of the largest and most successful companies round the world as they craft digital strategies.
+Jeffrey Cole has been at the forefront of media and communication technology issues both in the United States and internationally for the past three decades.
+An expert in the field of technology and emerging media, Cole serves as an adviser to governments and leading companies around the world as they craft digital strategies.

-Dr. Cole directs the Center for the Digital Future at the USC Annenberg School for Communication and Journalism, where he serves as Research Professor.
-Prior to joining USC, Dr. Cole was a member of the UCLA faculty where he served as Director for the UCLA Center for Communication Policy and won the Distinguished Teaching Award.
+In July 2004 Cole joined the USC Annenberg School for Communication as director of the newly formed Center for the Digital Future and as a research professor.
+Prior to joining USC, Cole was a longtime member of the UCLA faculty and served as Director of the UCLA Center for Communication Policy, based in the Anderson Graduate School of Management.